horizontalsystems/blockchain-crypto-guides/guides/defi/6-defi-transactions.md

 ## Transaction Fee

-Generic Ethereum transactions that send Ethereum or Ethereum-based tokens from one address to another are typically a lot cheaper than DeFi transactions.
+Generic Ethereum transactions that send Ethereum or Ethereum-based tokens from one address to another are typically simple (and therefore lot cheaper) than DeFi transactions.

-As has been covered in our earlier guide about [blockchain transactions](/guides/fundamentals/8-transactions-basics.md) more complex transactions require higher fees.

-> Ethereum DeFi transaction are typically more complex and therefore require higher processing fees than typical token transfer transactions.
+> Ethereum DeFi transaction are typically complex and require higher processing fees than typical token transfer transactions.
->
-> The transaction processing fee is directly proportional to the complexity of the transaction.

 The high fee issue may no longer be relevant when Ethereum blockchain expands its capacity to handle more transactions.

 Until then DeFi transactions costs are likely to keep increasing, especially as DeFi ecosystem and services attract more and more people.

-## DeFi Service Fee
+## DeFi Service Fees

-DeFi services typically charge small fees for the service.
-The fees change from one DeFi service to another, some do not have any fees at all.
+DeFi services usually charge small fees for the service.
+However, some do not have any fees at all.

-For instance, a decentralized exchange charges a trader a fee for each trade.
-When executing a trade transaction on a DEX trader is paying two fees:
+For instance, a decentralized exchange charges trader a small service fee for each trade.
+As a result, with each trade the trader expected to pay:

-- a service fee (0.02 % - 0.04 %) paid to the DEX smart contract
+- a service fee (ex: 0.02 % - 0.04 %) paid to a DEX smart contract
-- a transaction fee paid to Ethereum network nodes
+- a transaction fee paid to the Ethereum network nodes

 ## Approval Transactions

 Transaction approvals is another important aspect to grasp.

-When user interacts with a smart contract it's not uncommon for a smart contract to require access to user's capital in order to execute the service.
+When user interacts with a smart contract it's not uncommon for a smart contract to require an owner's approval to access his/her capital in order to execute its service.

-> Depending on how the smart contract built it may require a permission from a user before it can do anything with user's funds.

-Granting a permission works in a form of another 'approval transaction' which is basically a permission granted to someone (i.e. some smart contract) to spend X amount of some token on your balance.
+> Granting a permission works in a form of another 'approval transaction' which is a transaction which doesn't transfer any money but only grants someone (can be a smart contract) a permission to spend a certain amount of your balance for a given token.

+Most DeFi services will require an approval transaction to be completed before a uesr can make use of the DeFi service.

 ![](images/defi6-defiprivacy-l.png)